 We have already noted that sequencings were primarily investigated because they can be used to construct row-complete latin squares.
+However, with Theorems 3 and 12 giving the complete spectrum of orders at which a sequenceable group exists, that method for constructing row-complete latin squares of new orders has run its course.
 In this section we outline another construction method.